SafdarJamal/react-redux-firebase-auth/README.md

 # React Firebase App

-React Boilerplate Project with Redux, React Router and Firebase.
+React Boilerplate with Redux, React Router and Firebase.

+## Features

+This boilerplate features all the latest tools and practices in the industry.

+- React - JavaScript library for building user interfaces
+- Redux - Predictable state container for JavaScript apps
+- Redux Persist - Redux middleware for persist and rehydrate a redux store
+- Prop Types - Runtime type checking for React props and similar objects
+- React Router - Declarative routing for React
+- Firebase - Backend-as-a-Service (BaaS) app development platform

 ## Development